Noor Naga

 Noor Naga is a Canadian-Egyptian writer, most noted for her 2022 novel If an Egyptian Cannot Speak English.

+Life

 Naga was born in Philadelphia and spent time living in Charleston, South Carolina, until at age seven, she and her family moved to Dubai.
 She received a Master of Arts in Creative Writing from the University of Toronto.
-Naga presently lives in Cairo.
+Naga presently lives in Cairo, Egypt.